Affordable ERP Software: Enterprise Power at a Fraction of the Cost

 Why Traditional ERP Costs Are Unsustainable for SMEs

-For decades, businesses faced an impossible choice: invest hundreds of thousands in complex ERP systems like SAP or Oracle, or struggle with disconnected tools that couldn't scale.
-Research from ResearchGate reveals that European SMEs consistently exceed planned ERP budgets by 40-60%, with customization and consulting fees driving the majority of overruns.
+For decades, businesses faced an impossible choice: invest hundreds of thousands in complex ERP systems, or struggle with disconnected tools that couldn't scale.
+The problem isn't ERP itself, it's the traditional vendor model that profits from complexity rather than simplicity.

-The root cause lies in what Harvard Business School professor Clayton Christensen termed the "innovator's dilemma" - established ERP vendors became trapped by their own business models, unable to simplify without cannibalizing their profitable consulting services.
+The root cause lies in what Harvard Business School professor Clayton Christensen termed the "innovator's dilemma", established ERP vendors became trapped by their own business models, unable to simplify without cannibalizing their profitable consulting services.

-Challenge 1: Implementation Complexity and Time Overruns
+Challenge 1: Implementation Complexity and Hidden Time Costs

 The Problem